 So what’s Roger Goodell’s net worth?
 Let’s dig into how he’s built his fortune.

-Roger Goodell The Intern
+Roger Goodell Started as an Intern

 Born Roger Stokoe Goodell to parents Jean and United States Senator Charles Ellsworth Goodell in Jamestown, New York, Roger was a three-sport star at Bronxville High School, where as a senior he was named the school’s athlete of the year.